dfinity/examples/motoko/icp_transfer/README.md

 ICP transfer is a canister that can transfer ICP from its account to other accounts.
 It is an example of a canister that uses the ledger canister.
 Sample code is available in [Motoko](https://github.com/dfinity/examples/tree/master/motoko/icp_transfer) and [Rust](https://github.com/dfinity/examples/tree/master/rust/icp_transfer).

 > ![NOTE]
 > The ICP ledger supports the ICRC1 standard, which is the recommended standard for token transfers.
-You can read more about the differences [here](https://internetcomputer.org/docs/current/developer-docs/defi/overview) and find an example of how to use the ICRC1 standard [here](TO-DO)?
+You can read more about the differences [here](https://internetcomputer.org/docs/current/developer-docs/defi/overview) and find an example of how to transfer ICRC1 tokens from a canister in [Motoko](https://github.com/dfinity/examples/tree/master/motoko/token_transfer) and [Rust](https://github.com/dfinity/examples/tree/master/rust/token_transfer).

 ## Architecture